FOUNDER & EDITOR IN CHIEF

 “My feminism is a platform to elevate everyone to an equal playing field, granting access to the same opportunities and freedom of choice to all.
 It is intersectional and inclusive, as well as compassionate and understanding of everyone's individual backgrounds and experiences.
 As a filmmaker, I am passionate about representation and the medium's ability to convey experiences and emotions in such a personal and powerful way. “

 Erin Carr is a lens-based artist living in Brooklyn.
 She received her BFA in Photography and Video from the School of Visual Arts.
-She makes work on the ideas around identity as performance, domestic space and the American condition.
+She makes work around the philosophy of self, gender as performance and the American condition.
 She is a firm believer that art education and art appreciation can open the world to a lot of positive change.
 Erin is the Creative Consultant at Cooties, advising on various Cooties projects from assisting the curation of group shows to photographing feature artists to just being there for moral support.

 “My feminism is intersectional.
 My feminism is constantly changing and growing into something better.
 My feminism is doing or being whatever you want as long as it is not harming yourself or others.
 My feminism tries to treat everyone with respect and empathy....We’re only on this Earth for a short period of time, might as well try to make it a better place together.”